 Ironic Name: The elderly protector of Caerleon and the Round Table is a man called Lord Agrivaine, said to be the latest in a long line of Agrivaines dating back to the time of Camelot.
 Anyone who knows their Arthurian mythology will know that the original Agrivaine would have been the last person willing to guard the Round Table.

 In "The Enchantment", one of Baron de Belleme's concubines is successful in resurrecting his dead body.
 The Baron is last seen in his castle, planning his next scheme, and that's the last we ever see or hear of him.

-In the finale of the entire series, Marion opts to reject Robin's marriage proposal and become a nun.
+In the finale of the entire series, Marian opts to reject Robin's marriage proposal and become a nun.
 Richard Carpenter was relying on a fourth series in order to resolve these issues, but he never got the chance.

 In a case of Tropes Are Not Bad, our final shot of the Sheriff and Gisburne is them merrily taking Robin's dead body to Newark in a cart, unaware that the corpse is actually just a golem that is already crumbling away.
 King John's inevitable reaction to this is tantalizingly left up to the imagination.

 Richard Carpenter got into trouble with this lot in his use of Herne, who was misinterpreted as a Satanic figure.